The Responsible Adventure Travel Company

 By volunteering in Borneo, travellers will also be supporting the sustainable tourism initiative set up in several of the Penan villages.
 As the Penan lose more land to illegal logging and encroaching palm oil plantations, so too do they lose their means of supporting themselves.
 By establishing a series of homestays in the villages, the community produces alternative sources of income that supports the host families, while generating further employment and training opportunities through working as guides and porters for the tourists and volunteers.

-While sleeping in your jungle hammock will undoubtedly be a highlight of any trip to the Penan, volunteering in Borneo with the Penan has an array of experiences of offer for both tourists and volunteers alike.
+While sleeping in your jungle hammock will undoubtedly be a highlight of any trip to the Penan, volunteering in Borneo with the Penan has an array of experiences on offer for both tourists and volunteers alike.